KennyHT/learn-kubernetes/labs/3-services.md

 So can we access the service from our host machine?
 Well sort of, but not in the way you may expect.

-Docker purposely want us trying to access the Linux VM and instead, it plans on port forwarding every `targetPort` value to the VM for us.
+Docker does not want us accessing the Linux VM via IP directly and instead, it plans on port forwarding every `port` value in our service to the VM for us from our host.

 Open a new terminal window and create the api pod.

     kubectl apply -f templates/api-pod.yaml

-Switch back to the other terminal at which point, it will launch a web browser window once an endpoint becomes available.

-How did the service know to send traffic to the `api-pod`?
-Because the `api-pod` had a label of `app=api` and the `api-service` had a label selector of `app=api`.
-The service then looked up the endpoint associated with each pod so it could load balance across them.

 ## The ClusterIP